fdecunta/updatecsv/README.md

 # updatecsv

-This a simple command-line program that merges two CSV files based on a specific column.
-It adds new values without overwriting the old ones.
+This is a command-line utility designed to merge two CSV files based on a specific column, allowing you to add new values without overwriting existing ones.

-I use this regularly to update data from experiments with new measurements.
+I found it useful for updating data from experiments with new measurements.

+## Features

+- Merge two CSV files based on a specified column.
+- Safely add new values without overwriting existing data.
+- Designed for use with CSV files due to their ease of handling and portability.

 It's designed to work exclusively with CSV files because they're easy to handle and highly portable.